SelfMemory/SelfMemory/plan.md

 memory_status_history (id, memory_id, old_state, new_state, changed_by)
 ```

-This mirrors exactly what Mem0 has built but keeps it closed source for competitive advantage.
+This mirrors exactly what selfmemory has built but keeps it closed source for competitive advantage.
 Should we start with Phase 1?